refinedev/refine/documentation/docs/api-references/components/filter-dropdown.md

     />
 </Table>
 ```
-> `getDefaultFilter` finds filter values from a given column.
+> `getDefaultFilter` finds filter values for a given column.
 :::